bonitasoft/bonita-doc/md/design-methodology.md

 You can validate a process definition in Bonita Studio, in teh **Details** panel, **Validation status** tab.
 The validation status indicates any errors or omissions in the definition.
 Correct any errors flagged in validation before testing the process.

 Bonita Studio includes an environment for testing a process locally, before deployment.
-You can test the process without connectors by clicking **_Debug_**, test each connector independently using teh connector wizard **_Test_** button, then run the process by clicking **_Debug_** to test it with connectors.
+You can test each connector independently using teh connector wizard **_Test_** button, then run the process by clicking **_Run_** to test it with connectors.
 You need to [configure](process-configuration-overview.md) the process before testing it locally.

 Bonita Studio contains an example organization, ACME, which you can use for testing a process or application.